ssr1ram/purejasper/README.md

-pure-jasper
+purejasper
 ===========

-A web-word processor in a self-contained static javascript file
+A web-word processor with tabs, links and scripts.